The Department of Urology

 To try to maximize your educational opportunities, we will divide the students on service between clinic and the operating room.
-We will randomly assign you a number 1-4 prior to starting your rotation with us.
 All students will spend equal amounts of time in clinic and OR during their 2 weeks.
 If you find that there is something taking place in the OR that you really want to see, or if there is an Attending in clinic with whom you really want to work, you can apply a small amount of flexibility to the schedule; but in general, try to adhere to the schedule to maximize your experience.

 In addition to learning through clinical experiences with patients, we have also created learning opportunities through teaching conferences.
 Some of these conferences are held with the entire faculty, residents and students.
 There are also multidisciplinary conferences that concern our patients or practices.
 In addition, we have quite a few conferences that are focused primarily on student education.
 These are called Small Group Learning Sessions and they will generally be at locations throughout the Department (check weekly schedule for detailed information).
-There will also be a Urinalysis Lab teaching session conducted by Beth Collien, who is our Urology Medical Technician.
-This will take place at 2:00 pm the first Friday of your rotation in B6/209.
 If there are any changes to the schedule, we will do our best to inform you of them.
 Please refer to the weekly schedule to learn where and when the teaching sessions take place.
-In addition, remember that you will be expected to attend the Thursday afternoon core surgical lectures.

 What to Read

 As mentioned earlier, we know that most of you will choose a career in a field other than Urology.
 Therefore, some of the reading suggestions may seem overwhelming.
-At the very least, we expect you to read the nine modules that cover the 10 Core Urology Curriculum topics.
-(Prostate cancer management and screening are combined into one module).
-However, if you are interested in obtaining Honors during this rotation, you will need to demonstrate that you have read and understood more than just the core modules through thoughtful, illustrative discussions with the faculty and residents.
+At the very least, we expect you to read the modules included in this handbook.
+However, if you are interested in exceeding expectations during this rotation, you will need to demonstrate that you have read and understood more than just the core modules through thoughtful, illustrative discussions with the faculty and residents.